isomerpages/moe-ast-moehc/_school-histories/Schools/Xinmin Primary School.md

 Sin Min School was one of the three Chinese schools at the time offering education solely at the primary level.
 In 1956, the school established the high school section, the first Chinese high school along Upper Serangoon Road.

 In 1978, Sin Min School became a Chinese and English integrated school with the English stream in the primary school section.
 In the years that followed, the school became a government-aided school with primary and secondary classes.
 By 1980, the school had a population of 827 primary students, 762 secondary students and 63 teaching staff.
-In 1988, the school moved to its present location at 9 Hougang Avenue 8, and separated into Xinmin Primary School and Xinmin Secondary School.
+In 1988, the school moved to its present location at 9 Hougang Avenue 8, and separated into Xinmin Primary School and Xinmin Secondary School. &nbsp;&nbsp;

 In 2015, the school became single-session after the completion of PERI upgrading.
-In 2018, the school has about 1,300 students and 120 teaching staff.
+In 2018, the school has about 1,300 students and 120 teaching staff.&nbsp;

 Principals:<br>
 \- Mr Albert Ong Kian Ann (1988–1996)<br>